-Geo-political events, such as the United Kingdom's withdrawal from the European Union ("Brexit"), the Hong Kong national security law, the trade war between the U.S. and China and the war between Russia and Ukraine, may increase the likelihood of the listed risks to occur and could have a negative effect on our business domestically or internationally.
-While some time has passed since some of these events had first occurred, it remains unpredictable how these events will continue to develop and impact the market.
+Geopolitical events, such as the United Kingdom's withdrawal from the European Union ("Brexit"), the Hong Kong national security law, the trade war between the U.S. and China, the war between Russia and Ukraine and, most recently, the severe escalation of the ongoing conflict in the Middle East, may increase the likelihood of the listed risks to occur and could have a negative effect on our business domestically or internationally.
+While some time has passed since some of these events first occurred, it remains unpredictable how these events will continue to develop and impact the market.
+In the case of the Middle East conflict, the current situation is extremely volatile.
 It is possible that such events will continue to adversely impact the level of economic activity globally and that we will face increased regulatory and legal complexities in the regions affected thus impacting our business and employees and our financial condition and results of operations.

-In addition, many countries have increasingly taken a more proactive approach on sustainability through the adoption of regulations that oblige corporations to make disclosures on its corporate sustainability efforts through mandatory ESG reporting and to decarbonize its operations and supply chain.
+In addition, many countries and states have increasingly taken a more proactive approach on sustainability through the adoption of regulations that oblige corporations to make disclosures on its corporate sustainability efforts through mandatory ESG reporting and to decarbonize its operations and supply chain.
 It is possible that compliance with the sustainability-related regulations and directives will require us to re-evaluate and make changes to our current operations and our supply chain and thus increase our cost of doing business in the relevant affected regions or countries.
+We may incur incremental costs to enhance our internal systems to collect the data needed to meet these regulatory requirements including attestation standards.

 Digitalization has been accelerated in many countries as a direct consequence of the pandemic and regulators are increasingly aware and recognizing the importance of data centers in ensuring the availability, resiliency, security and stability of digitalized critical services such as national security, healthcare and the financial and banking services.
-Regulations such as the US Cyber Incident Reporting for Critical Infrastructure Act of 2022 ("CIRCIA 2022"), the EU Network and Information Security Directive No.2 ("NISD2") and Australia's Security of Critical Infrastructure Act 2018 make it mandatory for Equinix to comply with more stringent requirements related to cybersecurity, controls on data storage and cross border data transfer and operational resilience.
+Regulations such as the US Cyber Incident Reporting for Critical Infrastructure Act of 2022 ("CIRCIA 2022"), the SEC Cybersecurity Disclosure Rule, the EU Network and Information Security Directive No.2 ("NISD2"), the EU Digital Operational Resilience Act, and Australia's Security of Critical Infrastructure Act 2018 make it mandatory for Equinix to comply with more stringent requirements related to cybersecurity, controls on data storage and cross border data transfer and operational resilience, more so, in countries where our entities and/or IBXs are designated as a critical information or critical national infrastructure.
 Regulatory compliance may lead to additional costs and impact returns on investments in the relevant jurisdictions.